History of OECD in Timeline

 2020: Sustainability Award Given to OECD

-In January 2021, the Dutch Caribbean and the British territories of Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda were included as part of the OECD memberships of the Netherlands and the U.K., respectively.
+As of January 2021, the Dutch Caribbean and the British territories of Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda are included as part of the OECD memberships of the Netherlands and the U.K., respectively.
+Other dependent territories of OECD member states are not members of the OECD.

 May 2021: OECD Membership Count